 SSI is a reactive way of treating hyperglycemia after it has occurred rather than preventing it.
 Good evidence exists that SSI is neither effective in meeting the body’s physiologic insulin needs nor is it efficient in the long-term care (LTC) setting in medically stable individuals.
 Use of SSI is associated with more frequent glucose checks and insulin injections, leads to greater patient discomfort and increased nursing time and resources.
 With SSI regiments, patients may be at risk from wide glucose fluctuations or hypoglycemia when insulin is given when food intake is erratic.

-Chronic asymptomatic bacteriuria is frequent in the LTC setting, with prevalence as high as 50%.
-A positive urine culture in the absence of localized urinary tract infection (UTI) symptoms (i.e., dysuria, frequency, urgency) is of limited value in identifying whether a patient’s symptoms are caused by a UTI.
-Colonization (a positive bacterial culture without signs or symptoms of a localized UTI) is a common problem in LTC facilities that contributes to the over-use of antibiotic therapy in this setting, leading to an increased risk of diarrhea or other adverse drug events, resistant organisms and infection due to Clostridium difficile.
+Clinical uncertainty surrounding asymptomatic bacteriuria (ASB) and/or pyuria is the major driver for overtreatment of Urinary Tract Infections (UTI) in PALTC, (Nace).
+Colonization (a positive bacterial culture without signs or symptoms of a localized UTI) is a common problem in PALTC facilities that contributes to the over-use of antibiotic therapy in this setting, leading to an increased risk of diarrhea or other adverse drug events, resistant organisms, and infection due to Clostridioides difficile.
 An additional concern is that the finding of asymptomatic bacteriuria may lead to an erroneous assumption that a UTI is the cause of an acute change of status, hence failing to detect or delaying the timely detection of 5 signs and symptoms likely indicative of uncomplicated cystitis.
 These include dysuria, and one or more of the following: frequency, urgency, supra-pubic pain or gross hematuria.
 In the presence of dysuria and one or more sign/symptom, collection of a urine culture is indicated.